SerenaGW/LLMReadteamSymbolic/README.md

 # Project Overview

 This repository showcases research into novel adversarial techniques for Large Language Models (LLMs), focusing on the use of a unique symbolic language combined with social engineering to identify and exploit alignment vulnerabilities, impacting AI safety and trustworthiness.
+This research also provides a fine-tuning guide as a prototype for both adversarial mitigation and logical comprehension.

 ---